 Across all model scenarios, we found a negative relationship between both initial and average microbial CUE and the initial litter C:N ratio (Figure 8).
 This pattern was consistent under the flexible CUE strategy as this strategy decreases CUE under N limited conditions irrespective of the incurred cost of producing oxidative enzymes.
-Under the N-retention strategy, the negative relationship was found in all scenarios except the no-protection, no-enzyme-cost (NPNE) case, where both initial and average CUE remained elevated and showed no sensitivity to increasing litter C:N ratio.
+Under the N-retention strategy, the negative relationship between CUE and the initial litter C:N ratio was found in all scenarios except the no-protection, no-enzyme-cost (NPNE) case, where both initial and average CUE remained elevated and showed no sensitivity to increasing litter C:N ratio.
+Initial N recycling efficiency did not change with varying initial litter C:N ratio (not shown).